A great restaurant employee handbook is the secret to a successful onboarding process.

 Mission statements aren’t just for Fortune 500 brands.
 If you run a restaurant, a mission statement can be a powerful way to convey why your restaurant exists and what you believe in (beyond serving great food).
 Remember, people want to work for companies that share their values, so this is your chance to get your employees on board with your vision.

-Of course, this is not an exhaustive list.
+Of course, this is not an exhaustive list of restaurant employee rules.
 Every restaurant is different and you may want to include additional sections to fit your establishment.

-This section should cover every aspect of day-to-day operations, including scheduling, safety, and sanitation.
+This section of your restaurant handbook should cover every aspect of day-to-day operations, including staff scheduling, safety, and sanitation.
 It should also cover what to do when daily operations are interrupted, such as in the event of emergencies.

 This section can include: